jerrysekuna/manifest-repository/README.md

-# A compendium of manifest files for difference deployment objects and strategies in Kubernetes
+# A compendium of template manifest files for workload deployment in Kubernetes